opsctl-pub/pulse/README.md

 ## What It Collects

-CPU, memory, swap, disk, network, uptime, and optionally Docker container counts (running/total).
+CPU, memory, swap, disk, network, uptime, and Docker container counts (running/total).

 ## How It Works